 Late fees can add up especially if paid month after month.
 Some landlords will deny an application if during the rental verification they find that rent was late 2 or more times in one year.
 Other landlords may accept the application with a higher security deposit.

 Rent from a reputable landlord.

 Especially when renting privately!
 First, make sure they own the home or townhome you are interested in renting.
 Next, ask how long they have owned it for and how long they plan to own it for.
 If you are looking to rent for 2-3 years and the owner plans on selling next Spring it would be good to know up front to avoid unnecessary moving costs.
 Get a copy of the condo or homeowners association rules and regulations.
 A landlord might be fine with you having a Rottweiler but the association rules and regulations might limit dogs to a certain weight limit or not allow them at all.
+You’ll also want to check what insurance they may be able to offer for you or on their properties, as an example click here to research into various insurances available to the landlord such as bed bug coverage and more!
+Coverage for owners of rented properties is essential in order to protect against fire, vandalism, burglaries and similar incidents.
+Landlords can find help at rogerbutlerinsurance.com in order to cover their properties.
 Lastly, check with the county to see if the owner has a pending foreclosure or is behind on their taxes both of which are red flags.
 If it seems too good to be true then it probably is.

 Know the market!